Does Your Website Run On WordPress? How To Tell

 WordPress Theme Detector

-If you use a web browser such as Firefox or Chrome and want to be able to instantly tell if the sites that you are visiting are WordPress-powered, then Wappalyzer is a very useful extension to add to your web browser.
+If you browse the net using either the Firefox or Chrome browsers and want to be able to instantly tell if the sites that you are visiting were built using WordPress, then Wappalyzer is a useful add-on for your web browser.

-Wappalyzer identifies what type of software is installed in the sites you are visiting.
+Wappalyzer helps you identify what type of software is installed in the sites you are visiting.

 According to their website …